 If you or your child have been diagnosed with Neurofibromatosis you may be considering filing a claim for SSDI ( Social Security Disability Insurance ) or SSI ( Supplemental Security Income ).
-This post addresses how Neurofibromatosis will be evaluated by the Social Security Administration.
+Is Neurofibromatosis a disability to SSA?

-Genetic testing is done to determine if you have Neurofibromatosis but there are physical signs that can signal the need for testing.
-Your child may have cafe au lait spots, freckling, bumps under the skin or on eyes, bone deformities, learning difficulties, larger than average head size and short stature.
+Diagnostic criteria includes cafe au lait spots, freckling, bumps under the skin or on eyes (even in the iris of the eye – lisch nodules), bone deformity, learning difficulties, larger than average head size and short stature (bone abnormalities).
 Neurofibromatosis symptoms can range from severely disabling to barely noticeable.

-In my clients with Neurofibromatosis Type I , the cafe au lait spots seem to be the most noticeable physical feature.
-In addition, learning difficulties can mean slowed development in childhood or the development of ADHD.
-ADHD and scoliosis occur frequently in people with Neurofibromatosis.
-Found here.
+In my clients with Neurofibromatosis Type I , the cafe au lait spots and stature seem to be the most noticeable physical features.
+In addition, learning difficulties can mean slowed development in childhood or the development of ADHD (attention deficit hyperactivity disorder).
+ADHD and scoliosis occur frequently in people with Neurofibromatosis (Found here) .

 The Social Security Administration does not have a specific listing for Neurofibromatosis, but your symptoms may meet another listing.
 For example, if you suffer from severe scoliosis from your Neurofibromatosis you could be evaluated under 1.00 Musculoskeletal System (for adults) or 101.00 Musculoskeletal – Childhood.

-If your Neurofibromatosis’ symptoms are preventing you from working, you should file a claim for SSDI or SSI as soon as possible.
+The SSA can also find a claimant disabled based on the combination of their impairments or on “The Grids” if they are 50 years old and over.
+If your Neurofibromatosis type 1 symptoms are preventing you from working, you should file a claim for SSDI or SSI as soon as possible.
 Delay may cause you to lose benefits.
 After you apply for benefits, your case will go through the Disability Process.